nsg/tunnel/README.md

 ### Connect two hosts with add

-Run `tunnel add` on the client and follow the instructions.
+Run `tunnel add` on both the client and server.
+Follow the instructions.